Executive Director and Research Associate Professor of Nutrition Education

 Dr. Laura Guerra received her Doctorate in Health Education from Teachers College, Columbia University.
 Her doctoral dissertation examined the association of school- and state-level factors with improved implementation of mental health policies and practices at secondary schools across the United States.
 Dr. Guerra received a B.A. in Economics from the University at Buffalo, a Masters in International Finance from the Thunderbird School of Global Management, as well as two Masters of Science in Applied Statistics and Nutrition from Teachers College, Columbia University.

 Dr. Guerra has been consulting with Interactive Health, LLC since 2015, where she is part of a team of consultants who design and implement formative, process and summative evaluations for schools, non-profits and community grantees.
 In this role, Dr. Guerra collaborates with community coalitions, school district administrators, principals, mental health professionals and other community organizations to support grants.

 Dr. Guerra will join Hofstra University’s MPH program in January 2018 as a Special Visiting Assistant Professor where she will teach Biostatistics and Epidemiology.
 Prior to returning to graduate school, Dr. Guerra worked extensively in both the financial services and advertising industries.

 Doctoral & Master Students

-Deborah is a doctoral student pursuing a doctorate in education specializing in nutrition and public health.
-Her focus is on food and nutrition education in schools.
-She is also the doctoral scholar for Nutritional Ecology and Community Nutrition.
-In addition, Deborah manages the TC Nutrition Newsblasts and the News and Notes on the nutrition program's website at Teachers College.
-Deborah received her Masters in nutrition and public health from Teachers College, Columbia University.
+Deborah is a doctoral candidate pursuing her PhD in behavioral nutrition.
+She is focusing her research on school food, specifically the impact teachers have on their students consumption of school lunch.
+She is also the doctoral scholar for Nutritional Ecology and Community Nutrition and manages the TC Nutrition Newsblasts.
+Deborah received her Masters in Nutrition and Public Health from Teachers College, Columbia University.
 She has an undergraduate degree in music from The Catholic University of America in Washington, D.C.